Terms

 define arch-dependent-constant(): int {

-introspect arch {
+introspect architecture {

 | arm64 =>